 Policy Solutions Must Address Structural Barriers and Include a Human Rights Approach

 Policy makers failed to address the very harms that the majority of historically marginalized communities are currently facing during this crisis for decades, not to mention the psychological implications of living in an environment of heighten stressors of uncertainty and death.

 The Families First Coronavirus Response Act provided some relief to those coping with the pandemic.
 However, we need more.
 As the coronavirus pandemic wears on, almost half of all African American, Latino, and low-income Americans are having trouble paying their bills, including medical bills.
 Polling from the Kaiser Family Foundation suggests that even if Congress’ relief efforts are helping, they’re not nearly enough.
-Their numbers demonstrate that almost a third (31%) of the Americans say they’ve experienced problems paying the rent or mortgage, or for food, utilities, credit card bills or medical costs as a result of the coronavirus.
+Their numbers demonstrate that almost a third (31%) of Americans say they’ve experienced problems paying their rent or mortgage, or for food, utilities, credit card bills or medical costs as a result of the coronavirus.
 Among African Americans, that number climbs to 48%, and 46% among Latinos.

 We need policies that create positive social, economic, and physical environments and promote good health for all — and especially for historically marginalized communities.
 We must address the underlying structural issues and inequalities that play a central role in disproportionate infection and mortality rates among indigenous, Black, and Brown communities.
 Marginalized and high-risk communities must be able to access testing, health insurance and health care, sick leave, and unemployment benefits.
 And, essential workers need and deserve hazard pay.